25th September 2025|In Latest News, Divorce & Separation

 Understanding Parental Alienating Behaviours: What You Need to Know in Family Court

-If you are going through a difficult separation or divorce and struggling with contact arrangements for your child, you may have come across the term “parental alienation” or “parental alienating behaviours.”
-It is a complex and emotionally charged issue, and recent guidance from the Family Justice Council (FJC) has provided clearer direction on how the Courts address these situations.
+If you are going through a difficult separation or divorce and struggling with contact arrangements for your child, you may have come across the term “parental alienation”.
+Or “parental alienating behaviours.”
+This is a complex, emotionally charged issue.
+Recent guidance from the Family Justice Council (FJC) clarifies how the Courts handle these situations.

-Whether you are concerned that your child is becoming increasingly distant or resistant to contact, or you are facing accusations yourself, it is important to understand what the Courts mean by alienating behaviours, and what steps you can take to protect your relationship with your child.
+Whether your child is becoming distant or resistant to contact, or you face accusations, you need to understand what the Courts consider alienating behaviours to be.
+As well as what steps you can take to protect your relationship with your child.

 What Are Parental Alienating Behaviours?

-Parental alienating behaviours are defined by the FJC as psychologically manipulative behaviours, intended or otherwise, by one parent towards a child that result in the child’s reluctance, resistance or refusal to spend time with the other parent.
+Parental alienating behaviours are defined by the Family Justice Council as psychologically manipulative behaviour.
+Behaviour that is intended or otherwise, by one parent towards a child that results in the child’s reluctance, resistance or refusal to spend time with the other parent.

-It is important to recognise that not every situation where a child resists contact is caused by alienating behaviours.
-Sometimes, a child may be reluctant for valid reasons, such as concerns about safety, exposure to conflict, or past experiences with that parent.
-This is why the Courts take a careful, evidence-based approach when these concerns are raised about Parental Alienating Behaviours.
+Not every case of a child resisting contact stems from alienating behaviours.
+A child may have valid concerns, such as safety risks, exposure to conflict, or past experiences with a parent.
+The Court therefore takes a careful, evidence-based approach when evaluating claims of Parental Alienating Behaviours.

 How Do Courts Decide If Alienating Behaviours Have Occurred?